Abbubaker Mobara

-Abbubaker Mobara (born 18 February 1994) is a South African soccer player who plays as a defender and midfielder for AmaZulu F.C. in the Premier Soccer League.
+Abbubaker Mobara (born 18 February 1994) is a South African professional soccer player who plays as a defender and midfielder for AmaZulu in the Premier Soccer League.

 He can play as right back, centre back and defensive midfielder.

 Early life

 Mobara, who hails from Mitchells Plain on the Cape Flats, started playing soccer at his school and was spotted by Ajax Cape Town scouts after scoring for his local club against them in a cup final.